Recommended Consent Letter for Children Travelling Abroad

 Book Notary Appointment Now: Notary Pro Canada notarizes hundreds of travel consent letters every year for only $30 (HST included) for the first notarized letter, and $20 each thereafter.
-Click here to book your notarization, or text/call 1-888-313-0909.
+Book online below or call toll-free 1-888-313-0909.

 Is a travel consent letter legally required?